I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_stream_information.md

 } FILE_STREAM_INFORMATION, *PFILE_STREAM_INFORMATION;
 ````

-## -struct-fields
+## Members

-### -field NextEntryOffset
+            `NextEntryOffset`

             The offset of the next FILE_STREAM_INFORMATION entry.
 This member is zero if no other entries follow this one.

-### -field StreamNameLength

-Length, in bytes, of the <b>StreamName</b> string.

-### -field StreamSize

-Size, in bytes, of the stream.

-### -field StreamAllocationSize
+            `StreamAllocationSize`

             File stream allocation size, in bytes.
 Usually this value is a multiple of the sector or cluster size of the underlying physical device.

-### -field StreamName
+            `StreamName`

             Unicode string that contains the name of the stream.

+            `StreamNameLength`

+            Length, in bytes, of the <b>StreamName</b> string.

+            `StreamSize`

+            Size, in bytes, of the stream.

-## -remarks
+    ## Remarks
         The FILE_STREAM_INFORMATION structure is used to enumerate the streams for a file.
 This operation can be performed in either of the following ways:

 By calling <a href="..\fltkernel\nf-fltkernel-fltqueryinformationfile.md">FltQueryInformationFile</a> or <a href="..\wdm\nf-wdm-zwqueryinformationfile.md">ZwQueryInformationFile</a> and specifying FileStreamInformation for the <i>FileInformationClass</i> parameter.
 On return, the <i>FileInformation</i> buffer contains a FILE_STREAM_INFORMATION structure for each file stream.